abrasive/shairport/README.md

 ...
 ```
 If your system is definitely a `systemd` system, choose `--with-systemd` below.
-Otherwise, choose or `--with-systemv`.
+Otherwise, choose `--with-systemv`.

 **Choose the location of the configuration file**